miloszowi/demandify/README.md

 $ composer tests
 ```

-for specific tool, use one of those (inside a container):
+for specific case, use one of those (inside a container):
 ```bash
 $ composer phpspec
 $ composer phpunit
 $ composer phpstan
 $ composer csfixer-check
 $ composer deptrac
 ```